YV3399/E-jet-family-YV/Documentation/guide.markdown

 In the LOW and MED modes, deploying reversers will reduce brake wear and heating, but will not change the required landing distance or deceleration rate.

+### Fly-By-Wire

+The E-Jet has an open-loop FBW system controlling the elevator, rudder, and spoilers.

+The system provides the following functionality:

+#### Elevator

+- **Elevator Thrust Compensation (ETC)**: the FBW automatically changes elevator deflection to compensate for the pitch-up moment resulting from higher power settings.
+This feature is disabled when close to the ground, so as to not interfere with takoff rotation and landing flare.
+- **Tail Strike Avoidance (TSA)**: close to the ground, the FBW limits maximum pitch to avoid tailstrikes.
+As the pitch attitude approaches the limit, elevator authority is reduced.
+- **Mach Compensation**: At high Mach numbers, elevator authority is reduced to compensate for the increased effectiveness of control surfaces.

+#### Rudder

+- **Yaw Damper**

+#### Spoilers

+The flight spoilers will deploy for 3 different uses: as ground spoilers (see above), as speedbrakes (see above), and asymmetrically to augment aileron input.
+Spoiler deployment on aileron input adapts to airspeed, providing the pilots with a consistent roll response across the performance envelope.

+(As of 2021-08-31, the spoiler system is not implemented entirely correctly yet; the 3D model and FDM only feature a single group of spoilers, and do not model the various deployment modes accurately).

+#### FBW Laws

+Each FBW channel has 2 laws: "Normal Law", in which all of the above functionality is available, and "Direct Law", in which control surfaces mirror raw control inputs.

+Direct Law is activated whenever there is a failure that may indicate a malfunction that makes Normal Law unusable or unsafe; it is also possible to manually select Direct Law using the three guarded pushbuttons on the center pedestal, above the engine controls.

+The currently selected law for the rudder and elevator channels can also be monitored on the MFD's "Flight Controls" page.

 ## SimBrief Import Feature